-Appalachian Reads is a new book discussion group sponsored by Blount County Public Library.
-Participants will meet every two months on a Saturday morning at 10:30-11:30 in Dorothy Herron Room A. The first year of Appalachian Reads began July 15, 2017 and ran through May 19, 2018.
+Appalachian Reads is a book discussion group sponsored by Blount County Public Library.
+Participants meet every two months on a Saturday morning at 10:30-11:30 in Dorothy Herron Room A. The first year of Appalachian Reads began July 15, 2017 and ran through May 19, 2018.
 The second year starts with its first session on July 21, 2018, and continues to meet for bi-monthly discussions.

 The library will have four print copies of all titles plus R.E.A.D.S. access.
 If you have questions or suggestions, please contact Reference Librarian Brennan LeQuire at 865-982-0981, ext.
 302.